Develop a Service with Docker¶

 Note

-- The Dockerfile scan: Choreo performs a scan to check if a non-root user ID is assigned to the Docker container to ensure security.
-If no non-root user is specified, the build will fail.
+You can access the following scans under Build: - Dockerfile Scan: Choreo checks if a non-root user ID is assigned to the Docker container for security.
+If no non-root user is specified, the build will fail. - Container (Trivy) Vulnerability Scan: This detects vulnerabilities in the final Docker image.
+If critical vulnerabilities are found, the build will fail.

 Info